 Obviously, Japan has had drawings for longer than we can guess.
 And drawings with text don’t simplify that much more.
 Many manga historians think that what’s important is a continuity of Japanese culture and art style, and date the first “manga” back to picture scrolls from 800 years ago; works like Choju-jinbutsu-giga and Shingisan-engi.

-Others suggest that kibyoshi – essentially picture books, 10 pages long, released in volumes, with one picture taking up the entirety of each page – made from 1775 into the early 1800s, are the first manga.
-Because the size of the Japanese alphabet delayed the popularity of moveable print on the far Eastern island, these were printed on wood, with the words carved right in with the art.
-And, unlike previous works, these kibyoshi were thematically similar to modern manga, being romantic, satirical, and comedic.
+Others suggest that kibyoshi – essentially picture books, 10 pages long, released in volumes, with one picture taking up the entirety of each page – made from 1775 into the early 1800s, are the first form of manga.
+Because the size of the Japanese alphabet delayed the popularity of moveable print on the far Eastern island, these were printed on wood, with the words carved in with the art.
+Unlike previous works, these kibyoshi were thematically similar to modern manga, being romantic, satirical, and comedic.

 So what is the first manga?
 What is “manga”?
 What is the future of manga?
-I like to think, in not too distant future, new manga will look strikingly different from Tezuka’s Astro Boy.
-It already kind of does.
+I like to think, in the not too distant future, new manga will look strikingly different from Tezuka’s Astro Boy.
+Modern manga already kind of does, with works like One Punch Man first being published online instead of in magazines or tankobon (bound, collected manga chapters).
 But we still call it manga, and we still will.
 But I wonder if, in the future, people reading the future’s manga will consider what we’re talking about to be “manga” by their definition.

 Katsushika Hokusai (1760-1849) used the term “manga” in the title of his Hokusai’s Manga, which contained thousands of images across 15 volumes.
 Before that, the term was first used to describe the kibyoshi picture books.

 I don’t find it helpful to fret about when the term started to mean whatever it means today.
 Artistic mediums grow out of artistic traditions, and all of these historic works contribute to what we have today.
-I don’t care which is the first; Choku-jinbutsu-giga or Shingisan-engi, or kibyoshi, or Hokusai’s Manga, or Astro Boy is the first manga.
-I care that they are all part of this artistic tradition.
+I don’t care which is the first; Choku-jinbutsu-giga or Shingisan-engi, or kibyoshi, or Hokusai’s Manga, or Astro Boy.
+I care that they are all part of this artistic tradition, and hopefully are not to be forgotten.

 Don’t Lose Your Way